Uncertainty-Aware Remaining Lifespan Prediction from Images: Introduction

 Second, if high predictive precision can be achieved, this would indicate that substantial health information about an individual can be inferred from images.
 An atypically low remaining lifespan prediction could serve as an indicator for initiating further medical investigations.
 Subsequently, predictors that detect specific conditions or estimate laboratory values could be developed.
 As images are \textit{ubiquitous}, consistently extracting medically relevant data from them would greatly benefit preventive medicine.

 In this work, we propose a significantly improved approach to remaining lifespan prediction from images by combining powerful pre-trained vision transformers with a regression head that models prediction uncertainty as a Gaussian distribution.
 We show that such models produce well-calibrated uncertainty estimates, enabling better interpretation and downstream decision-making.
-Our contributions are as follows: \begin{itemize} \item We show that strong predictive performance can be achieved in remaining lifespan prediction tasks using pre-trained foundation models such as DINOv2, without extensive architectural tuning. \item We model prediction uncertainty using the Gaussian negative log-likelihood and demonstrate calibration with the bucketed Expected Calibration Error (ECE) adapted to regression. \item We curate and publish cleaned and improved versions of an existing mortality dataset, leveraging vision-language models to automatically filter samples. \item We report state-of-the-art performance with an MAE of 4.79 years and an average calibration error of 0.62 years on the cleaned dataset. \end{itemize}
+We evaluate all models using 5-fold cross-validation and report mean performance across folds.
+Our contributions are as follows: \begin{itemize} \item We show that strong predictive performance can be achieved in remaining lifespan prediction tasks using pre-trained foundation models such as DINOv2, without extensive architectural tuning. \item We model prediction uncertainty using the Gaussian negative log-likelihood and demonstrate calibration with the bucketed Expected Calibration Error (ECE) adapted to regression. \item We curate and publish cleaned and improved versions of an existing mortality dataset, leveraging vision-language models to automatically filter samples. \item We report state-of-the-art performance with a mean MAE of 4.91 years and a mean calibration error of 0.82 years on the Faces Dataset. \end{itemize}

 Although our approach is not intended for clinical deployment, it underscores the hidden potential of simple images as a first-line screening tool and highlights scalable opportunities for uncertainty-aware health modeling using publicly available visual data.
 The code and datasets are publicly available at: \href{https://github.com/TKenneweg/RLPredictionWithUncertainty}{github.com/TKenneweg/RLPredictionWithUncertainty}.